watermint/toolbox/docs/commands/log-job-ship.md

 ## Run

 Windows:

 ```
 cd $HOME\Desktop
-.\tbx.exe job history ship -dropbox-path /DROPBOX/PATH/TO/UPLOAD
+.\tbx.exe log job ship -dropbox-path /DROPBOX/PATH/TO/UPLOAD
 ```

 macOS, Linux:

 ```
-$HOME/Desktop/tbx job history ship -dropbox-path /DROPBOX/PATH/TO/UPLOAD
+$HOME/Desktop/tbx log job ship -dropbox-path /DROPBOX/PATH/TO/UPLOAD
 ```

 Note for macOS Catalina 10.15 or above: macOS verifies Developer identity.
 Currently, `tbx` is not ready for it.
 Please select "Cancel" on the first dialogue.
-Then please proceed "System Preference", then open "Security & Privacy", select "General" tab.
+Then please proceed "System Preference", then open "Security & Privacy", select " General" tab.
 You may find the message like:
 > "tbx" was blocked from use because it is not from an identified developer.

 And you may find the button "Allow Anyway".
 Please hit the button with your risk.
-At second run, please hit button "Open" on the dialogue.
+At second run, please hit button " Open" on the dialogue.

 ## Options: